Sudharshan1996/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 Design the user interface: Create a simple and intuitive user interface using Streamlit that guides users through the process of uploading the business card image and extracting its information

 ## Libraries used
-- easyocr
+- Easyocr
-- streamlit
+- Streamlit
 - PIL
-- sqlite3
+- Sqlite3

-Implement the image processing and OCR:Use easyOCR to extract the relevant information from the uploaded business card image use image processing techniques like resizing, cropping, and thresholding to enhance the image quality before passing it to the OCR engine
+Implement the image processing and OCR:Use EasyOCR to extract the relevant information from the uploaded business card image use image processing techniques like resizing, cropping, and thresholding to enhance the image quality before passing it to the OCR engine

 Display the extracted information:Once the information has been extracted, display it in a clean and organized manner in the Streamlit GUI